|Bundesland: Niederösterreich||Lower Austria|

 The Mariensäule (Lady Column) [left] on the Hauptplatz (Main Square) was built in 1679 to commemorate two weddings that had taken place in Wiener Neustadt the year before.
 Two sisters of Emperor Leopold I, Archduchess Eleonora Maria Josepha and Archduchess Maria Anna Josepha, were married to Duke Karl V of Lorraine and Hereditary Prince Johann Wilhelm of Pfalz-Neuburg.
 After the end of the times of the plague in 1714, the Baroque balustrade with the six patron saints against the plague (Charles Borromeus, Sebastian, Rochus, Benno, Francis Xaver and Rosalia) was added.

-Glass no.2041 [near left] shows a view of the Hauptplatz (Main Square) "in the future".
+Glass no. 2041 [left] shows a view of the Hauptplatz (Main Square) in der Zukunft ('in the future').

-(Further places called Neustadt, of which glasses are in this collection, are:
+Further places called Neustadt (or similar), of which glasses are in this collection, are: